 So when they had come together, they were asking Him, saying, "Lord, is it at this time You are restoring the kingdom to Israel?"Acts 1:6(NASB)

-They were to be His witness to a lost and dying world that salvation is available to all who would believe on Christ for the forgiveness of sins.. and that in so doing.. they would be free from the condemnation of death, which is upon all men due to sin - and by faith they would receive the free gift of everlasting life.
+They were to be His witness to a lost and dying world that salvation is available to all who would believe on Christ for the forgiveness of sins.
+They would tell the world that by faith, they would be free from the condemnation of death, which is upon all men due to sin, and by faith they would receive the free gift of everlasting life.

-The disciples were anticipating that wonderful time when Christ would reign as King of kings and Lord of lords, when the lion would lie down with the lamb and the earth would be filled with the glory of God as the waters cover the sea.
-The disciples understandably were expecting that kingdom to be set up immediately, and hence their excited enquiry: is it at this time You are restoring Israel's kingdom?'
+The disciples were anticipating that wonderful time when Christ would reign as King of kings and Lord of lords, when the wolf would lie down with the lamb, and the earth would be filled with the glory of God as the waters cover the sea.
+The disciples understandably were expecting that kingdom to be set up immediately, and hence their excited enquiry: "Is it at this time You are restoring Israel's kingdom?"

-They were yet to discover that the Church age was to run its course; that the Body of Christ was to be become God's messengers to the world for a season instead of Israel - and that the dispensation of the grace of God had to run its course before God would finally fulfil His promise to the nation of Israel.
-The apostles and disciples of Christ were yet to discover that God's plans and purposes for the salvation of humanity was to follow a direction that was yet to be unfolded to them - by the Spirit of God, for there was still much for the fledgling church to learn.
-And until the gift of the Holy Spirit at Pentecost had come.. they would not be able to not bear it.
+They were yet to discover that the Church age was to run its course and that the Body of Christ was to be become God's messengers to the world for a season instead of Israel, before God would finally fulfil His promise to the nation of Israel.
+The apostles and disciples of Christ were yet to discover that God's plans and purposes for the salvation of humanity was to follow a direction that was yet to be unfolded to them by the Spirit of God, for there was still much for the fledgling Church to learn.
+And until the gift of the Holy Spirit at Pentecost had come "they would not be able to bear it."

 They were yet to discover that God was going to unveil greater revelation of the mystical Body of Christ and our heavenly inheritance through the apostle Paul.
 They were yet to discover that we were to be engaged in a spiritual warfare that was to be fought in the heavenly realm in the power of the resurrected Christ.